msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

     └── .gpg-id <-- contains the key FGHIJ56789
 ```

-In this directory structure, `pass generate subdirectory1/example.com` will use the key `FGHIJ56789`, and `pass generate example.com` will use `ABCDE12345`.
+In this directory structure, `pass generate subdirectory1/example.com` will use the `FGHIJ56789` key, and `pass generate example.com` will use `ABCDE12345`.

 Previously, Password Store would only correctly handle decryption in this situation, and fail to select the right key for encrypting.
-The workaround for this was to select the right key in settings before creating a password.
+The workaround for this was to manually select the key from settings that you wished to use, before creating a password.
 That's pretty stupid, and we're sorry you had to do that earlier.
 Now, Password Store uses an algorithm similar to the `pass` CLI to find the correct `.gpg-id` file and read the key from it.
-GnuPG is more 'forgiving', if you will, in what type of values it can work with so there's a slim chance that your current workflow might now be broken.
-If this happens, please either file an issue over on the [GitHub repository](https://msfjarvis.dev/aps) or email us at [aps@msfjarvis.dev](mailto://aps@msfjarvis.dev) and we'll resolve it ASAP.
+GnuPG is more 'forgiving', if you will, in what type of key values it can work with so there's a slim chance that your current workflow might now be broken.
+If this happens, please immediately either file an issue over on the [GitHub repository](https://msfjarvis.dev/aps) or email us at [aps@msfjarvis.dev](mailto://aps@msfjarvis.dev) with as much detail as you can and we'll resolve it ASAP.

 # Bugfixes